j-angnoe/vue-blocks/README.md

 This is a drop-in script that enables you to write multiple Vue components and routes in a html file.
 No external tooling required.
 It's the ease-of-use of .vue files without being limited to one component per file.
-It a weapon of choice for quick and simple prototypes.
+It's my weapon of choice for quick and simple prototypes.
 For this purpose Vue and VueRouter are included.

 Take a look at some examples: